DDudka9/freeda/docs/docs/html/_sources/getstarted.rst.txt

 1. Download the latest Linux release from the GitHub Releases page:
 	`https://github.com/DDudka9/freeda/releases/tag/v1.0.0-linux <https://github.com/DDudka9/freeda/releases/tag/v1.0.0-linux>`_
 2. "Double-click" the .zip file -> Extract (anywhere is fine)
 3. Press ctrl + alt + t to open Terminal window.
-Drag and drop FREEDA the extracted file and press ENTER to open FREEDA GUI (it might take a minute to load)
+Drag and drop the extracted file and press ENTER to open FREEDA GUI (it might take a minute to load)

 Windows